nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. Add an event with time

    1. Test case: `addEvent n/Graduation d/2024-05-25 t/1200`<br>
-      Expected: Event is added to the event list.
-Details of the event shown in the status message.
+      Expected: The event is added to the event list.
+Details of the event are shown in the status message.

 ###  Deleting an event